NuevoFoundation/workshops/content/english/java-basics/activity-2.md

 - `double` type: type that store fractional numbers (i.e. `2.0`, `3.14`, `9.33`).

-### 2. Variables: Name It!
-While it’s cool to have different types for different data, often we want to store them, so we can use the data later.

-We do so by declaring a <b>variable</b> (name) and an associated type.
-For example:
 ```
 String name = “Patrick”;
 int age = 10;